cloudmesh/technologies/chapters/tech/docker-compose.md

 | keywords | Workflow-Orchestration |

-The software industry is rapidly changing.
-New applications and services are being developed every day.
-Development teams and administrators are in need of systems that will be able to handle these rapid changes and scaling out.
+Development teams and administrators are in need of systems that will be able to handle rapid changes and scaling out.
 Docker Compose is a technology that allows one to run multiple applications/services at the same time while using a mutual host [@www-docker-arch].
 The aforementioned host is usually a virtual